 Where do we work?

-A Drop in the Ocean works currently on the mainland and islands of Greece.
+A Drop in the Ocean works on the mainland and islands of Greece and outside Sarajevo in Bosnia and Herzegovina.
 On the mainland, we work inside the refugee camps Skaramagas in Athens and Nea Kavala in Northern Greece.
 On the islands, we work inside and outside of the refugee camps Kara Tepe on Lesvos, and Vathy on Samos.
+In Bosnia and Herzegovina, we work inside the refugee camp Ušivac.

 How do we work?